murtazahussain-1/someipy_communication_/README.md

 pip3 install psutils
 // Also install Python 3.12>=
 ```
-# How run the project?
+# How to run the project?
 ```bash
 sudo su
 cd example_apps